tytydraco/yessleep/out/My_husband_has_a_weird_addiction_that_I_think_only_applies_to_him.md

 When pressed, Glen held his hand behind his back and tried to distract me by insisting I should read the five-hundred-page study he WhatsApped me.

-Using my height/weight advantage—let’s just say the kids in my English class didn’t call me ‘Hagrid’ for nothing—I wrestled Glen’s hand out of hiding.
+Using my height/weight advantage—let’s just say the kids in my English class didn’t call me ‘Grizzly Adams’ for nothing—I wrestled Glen’s hand out of hiding.

 A string was tied around the base of his forefinger, so tight the digit had inflated to triple its regular size.
 It quickly deflated once I pulled the thread loose.